-Remuneration peer group Weighting of European companies in the pay peer group to increase from 50% to approximately 60%.
+Remuneration Weighting of European companies in the pay peer group to increase peer group from 50% to approximately 60%.
 STIP performance measures (financial) A pre-defined list of financial measures will replace the current unlimited flexibility to select measures; STIP financial measures will have a minimum weighting of 80%.
 These measures will exclude the effect of currency, accounting changes, and changes in scope (acquisitions and divestitures) after the budget is finalized.
-The pre-defined list comprises: • Revenues • Organic growth • Adjusted operating profit • Adjusted net profit • Adjusted free cash flow • Cash conversion ratio In implementing the policy for 2021, these financial measures will be used for the STIP.
-STIP performance measures Non-financial measures can include ESG, strategic, or operational metrics, such as (non-financial, including employee engagement score, customer satisfaction scores, measures of good corporate ESG) governance, operational excellence, and/or environmental impact.
+The pre-defined list comprises: Revenues Organic growth Adjusted operating profit Adjusted operating profit margin Adjusted net profit Adjusted free cash flow Cash conversion ratio STIP performance measures Non-financial measures can include ESG, strategic, or operational metrics, such as (non-financial, including employee engagement score, customer satisfaction scores, measures of good corporate ESG) governance, operational excellence, and/or environmental impact.
 Non-financial measures will increase from a weighting of 5% (with a single measure) to a maximum of 20%.
 In 2021, the weighting will be increased to 10%.
-For 2021, the following six strategically-important metrics will be used: % of revenue from expert solutions Employee engagement score vs high-performing norm A diversity, equity, and inclusion goal % completion of annual compliance training Indexed cybersecurity maturity score Number of on-premise servers decommissioned (reducing carbon footprint) LTIP performance Total shareholder return (TSR) remains at a 50% weighting Diluted adjusted EDS; will replace diluted EDS and will be weighted at 20% measures Diluted adjusted EPS will replace diluted EPS and will be weighted at 30% • Return on invested capital (ROIC) will be introduced with a weighting of 20% Aligns more closely with market practice and is the metric we use when giving guidance on expected financial performance.
+For 2021, the following six strategically-important metrics will be used: % of revenue from expert solutions Employee engagement score vs high-performing norm A diversity, equity, and inclusion goal % completion of annual compliance training Indexed cybersecurity maturity score Number of on-premise servers decommissioned (reducing carbon footprint) LTIP performance Total shareholder return (TSR) remains at a 50% weighting measures Diluted adjusted EPS will replace diluted EPS and will be weighted at 30% Return on invested capital (ROIC) will be introduced with a weighting of 20% Aligns more closely with market practice and is the metric we use when giving guidance on expected financial performance.
 CEO remuneration In consultation with the CEO, the CEO's total target remuneration will be reduced by approximately 10% by lowering the CEO LTIP conditional share award for performance on target from 285% of base salary to 240% over two years.
 In addition, the CEO's base salary will not be increased in 2021.
 Share ownership and Introduction of minimum share ownership requirements: 3x base salary for CEO, holding requirements 2x base salary for CFO, and a two-year holding period post-vesting.